varnish/Varnish-Book/varnish_book.rst

    Since the log-data is not meant to be written to disk in its raw form, Varnish can afford to be very verbose.
    You then use one of the log-parsing tools to extract the piece of information you want -- either to store it permanently or to monitor Varnish in real-time.

+   ..
+TODO for the author: this can be an exercise.
+   ..
+TODO for the author: consider to move panics to a troubleshooting section.

+   If something goes wrong in the *Cacher*, it logs a detailed panic message to ``syslog``.
+   For testing, you can induce panic to ``varnishd`` by issuing the command ``varnishadm debug.panic.worker`` or by pressing the *Induce Panic* button in the Varnish Agent web interface.

 VCL Compilation
 ...............